Generic name: dasabuvir, ombitasvir, paritaprevir, and ritonavir (da SAB ue vir, om BIT as vir, PAR i TAP re vir, and rye TON a vir)

 If you take Viekira with ribavirin: There may be other reasons you should not take this combination treatment.
 Tell your doctor about all your medical conditions.

-Some medicines can interact with Viekira and should not be used at the same time.
-Your doctor may need to change your treatment plan if you use:
+Many drugs can interact and cause dangerous effects.
+Some drugs should not be used together with Viekira.
+Your doctor may change your treatment plan if you also use:

 hormone replacement therapy such as Fem HRT;